KDE/documentation-docs-kdenlive-org/exporting/render.rst

    * How to choose the correct output format and bit rate? * What to do for rendering lossless, for an iPhone, or whatever?
 (Dropdown containing targets like lossless/HQ/player)

-The rendering dialog is brought up by selecting |media-record| Render... from the :menuselection:`Menu --> File`, or by the :kbd:`Ctrl+Enter` default keyboard shortcut.
+The rendering dialog is brought up by selecting |media-record| Render... from the :menuselection:`Menu --> File --> Render`, or by the :kbd:`Ctrl+Enter` default keyboard shortcut.

 Rendering Dialog